qhe-ai/qhe-ai.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

- I'm currently a ~~first~~ ~~second~~ third-year PhD student at [Ruhr-University Bochum](https://www.ruhr-uni-bochum.de/en), having moved here in November 2023 with my supervisor [Prof. Dr. Setareh Maghsudi](https://etit.ruhr-uni-bochum.de/en/lts/team/prof-dr-ing-setareh-maghsudi/) from Tuebingen.
-I earned my Master's degree in Theory and Method of Artificial Intelligence from [Institute of Automation, Chinese Academy of Sciences](http://english.ia.cas.cn/).
+ I'm currently a ~~first~~ ~~second~~ ~~third~~ fourth-year PhD student at [Ruhr-University Bochum](https://www.ruhr-uni-bochum.de/en), supervised by [Prof. Dr. Setareh Maghsudi](https://etit.ruhr-uni-bochum.de/en/lts/team/prof-dr-ing-setareh-maghsudi/).
+I earned my Master's degree in Theory and Method of Artificial Intelligence from [Institute of Automation, Chinese Academy of Sciences](http://english.ia.cas.cn/) supervised by [Prof. Dr. Xinwen Hou](https://people.ucas.ac.cn/~xwhou).

-**I am currently on the industry job market.
-Please feel free to contact me if you have available positions.**
+**I am currently on the industry/academic job market.
+Please feel free to contact me if you have any available positions.**

  <details>
-<summary>Research Interests: Reinforcement Learning & RLHF, Human-AI Alignment, Large Language Models, Game AI</summary>
+<summary>Research Interests: Large Language Models, RLHF, Human-AI Alignment, Game AI, Reinforcement Learning</summary>
 <br>

-I'm broadly interested in large language models, human-AI alignment, reinforcement learning & RLHF, and AI security.
-Currently, my research aims to i) understand the structural information of deep RL & LLMs and how to leverage it to improve agent performance in the wild (e.g., dealing with biased, noisy, or redundant data, or extrapolating to unseen tasks/environments), ii) develop controllable AI in both training and inference/adaptation; and iii) theory and real-world application of Human-AI alignment.
-And Yes we are developing these methods for RL and LLMs.
+I'm broadly interested in large language models, human-AI alignment, RLHF, and AI security.
+Currently, my research aims to i) develop controllable AI in both training and inference/adaptation; ii) theory and real-world application of Human-AI alignment; and iii) understand the structural information of LLMs, RLHF & RL and how to leverage it to enable agent performance.
+And yes, we are developing these methods for RL and LLMs.
+Our [technology](https://openreview.net/pdf?id=eN1T7I7OpZ) powers the world's most popular fighting game.

-<br><br> The working title of my PhD thesis is "Towards Human-friendly Reinforcement Learning: Structural Analysis, Control Mechanisms, and Human-AI Alignment".

-<br><br>Our research is built upon the empirical and theoretical analysis of the learning dynamics, utilizing tools from stochastic processes, functional analysis, algebra, optimization, information theory, and large language models.
-Our goal is to develop efficient, stable, trustworthy agents based on coevolution between humans and agents.

 </details>